File a New Jersey DBA yourself with our simple step-by-step guide. It’s free and easy!

 Filing Fee: $50 per transaction and an additional $15 for LPs, Corporations, and Non-Profit organizations and $25.00 for LLCs for expedited services in the 8.5 business hours’ time frame.

-This is an informational guide on NJ DBA filing.
-This article should not be taken as legal advice or a legal document.
-Expert advice from a business lawyer or an accountant should be consulted when you want to know the legalities involved in filing a New Jersey alternate name or starting a business in New Jersey.
+This is an informational guide on NJ DBA filing and should not be taken as legal advice.
+Expert advice from a business lawyer or an accountant should be consulted when you want to know the legalities involved in filing a New Jersey alternate name or starting a business in general.